IVENEND/HexaRealm-Tileset-CivColour/README.md

-# HexaRealm Tileset CivColour
+# HexaRealm Tileset unit CivColour
-Submod for HexaRealm, add Civ Colour support
+Submod for HexaRealm, add Civ Colour support for unit graphics
 * add Civilization Colour support for non-unique units
 * modify some design of unit graphic of HexaRealm
 * change colour of city tiles.